1. CV Objective Examples & How to Write One

 Something else that will help your application dodge ATS filters and algorithms is echoing keywords from job advert.
 You can do this in two ways: by making sure you mention at least two of the key skills listed in the advert and by using similar wording to describe them.
 So don’t use ‘team player’ in your CV introduction if they’ve used ‘teamwork’.

-Finally, take care of the overall impression your CV makes.
+Finally, take care of the overall impression your CV makes (with special attention to your CV layout).
 Proofread the whole thing at least twice, using technological aids to catch spelling and grammar mistakes.
 Go with an appropriate CV font like Garamond, Noto, Liberation, Arial or even Calibri.
 Leave font size and margins at the default 11–12 points and 2.5 cm.

 As you can see, writing a career objective for your CV is pretty simple once you know how.
 Do you have any questions, comments or feedback you’d like to share?
 Drop us a line in the comments section below, we’d love to hear from you and will be sure to get back to you.